Level/abstract-level/README.md

 - `errorIfExists` (boolean, default: `false`): If `true` and the database already exists, opening will fail.
 - `passive` (boolean, default: `false`): Wait for, but do not initiate, opening of the database.

-It's generally not necessary to call `open()` because it's automatically called by the constructor.
+It's generally not necessary to call `open()` because it's automatically called by the database constructor.
 It may however be useful to capture an error from failure to open, that would otherwise not surface until another method like `db.get()` is called.
 It's also possible to reopen the database after it has been closed with [`close()`](#dbclosecallback).
 Once `open()` has then been called, any read & write operations will again be queued internally until opening has finished.

 The `open()` and `close()` methods are idempotent.
 If the database is already open, the `callback` will be called in a next tick.
 If opening is already in progress, the `callback` will be called when that has finished.
 If closing is in progress, the database will be reopened once closing has finished.
 Likewise, if `close()` is called after `open()`, the database will be closed once opening has finished and the prior `open()` call will receive an error.